Last Updated: December 9, 2022

 Toddler Stocking Stuffer Ideas:

 Most toddlers are still so young that they don’t really remember what Christmas stockings and stocking stuffers are.
 Unless they have older siblings building it up, opening stockings on Christmas morning are what you want them to be for your own family traditions.
 We don’t go over the top with stockings in our family.
 But it’s always been a fun chance to do some little cute budget-friendly gifts.
+Inevitably, most years, we’re scrambling for last minute ideas.
 So here are my stocking stuffer ideas for toddlers and babies.

 Art & Creative Stocking Stuffers for 1.5 – 2 Year Olds